ajaygujjar424/-Restful-booker-API-Testing/README.md

-# Restful-booker API Manual Testing with Postman
+# restful-booker API Manual Testing with Postman
 This project focuses on conducting comprehensive API testing for the Restful-booker API using the Postman tool.
 The Restful-booker API serves as a demonstration API designed for educational and testing purposes.
 Through this project, we aim to ensure the reliability, functionality, and performance of the Restful-booker API endpoints.

 # Project Overview